 How long will I be swollen after wisdom tooth removal?

 A typical wisdom tooth case is done asleep.
-The patient is Intravenously sedated and once they are asleep they are given local anesthetic usually in the form of Novocaine and lidocaine.
-Once the local anesthetic has had some time to sink in the throat is sucked dry with a tonsil suction and a throat pack (bunched gauze) is placed in the back of the mouth to preserve the airway.
+The patient is intravenously sedated and once they are asleep they are given local anesthetic in the form of injection lidocaine and Marcaine.
+Once the local anesthetic has had some time to sink in, the throat is sucked dry with a tonsil suction and a throat pack (bunched gauze) is placed in the back of the mouth to protect the airway.
 A bite block will be placed inside of the mouth and the gum will be pushed away from the bone with a periosteal elevator.
-If the teeth are impacted a blade is used to cut the gum and expose the underlying bone. the bone can either be drilled to make a small groove in the tooth and and elevator is used to pry it away from the jaw bone.
-When the tooth is erupted an elevator can be used to loosen the tooth away from the gum. once the tooth is out a bone file is used to smooth the jawbone and sterile irrigation is used to flush the socket.
+If the teeth are impacted a blade is used to cut the gum and expose the underlying bone.
+The bone can be drilled to make a small groove in the tooth and an elevator is used to pry it away from the jaw bone.
+When the tooth has erupted an elevator can be used to loosen the tooth away from the gum.
+Once the tooth is out a bone file is used to smooth the jawbone and sterile irrigation is used to flush the socket.
 Silk sutures are then placed in the socket to close the wound.
-Most patients will be prescribed antibiotics for the healing process to cut out risk of infection.
+Most patients will be prescribed antibiotics to minimize risk of infection.